joinmarket-webui/jam/README.md

 - [x] Running the yield generator
 - [x] Scheduled transactions
 - [x] Support for fidelity bonds
+- [ ] PayJoin support

+Refer to the [milestones](https://github.com/joinmarket-webui/jam/milestones) for a rough roadmap.
+Feature requests are [tracked as issues](https://github.com/joinmarket-webui/jam/issues).

-## 🧑‍💻 Participating
+## 🧑‍💻 Contribute

-This is a [free](https://www.gnu.org/licenses/license-list.html#Expat) and [open-source](https://opensource.org/licenses/MIT) software project and we love receiving pull-requests, bug reports, ideas, and feedback from everyone.
+This is a [free and open-source](https://jamdocs.org/philosophy/01-free-software/) software project and we love receiving pull-requests, bug reports, ideas, and feedback from everyone.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get started participating in this project.

-### Developing

-See [docs/developing.md](docs/developing.md) for additional developer docs.

-## 💻 Running Locally

-See [docs/developing.md](docs/developing.md#running-the-webui-locally-and-connecting-to-a-remote-joinmarket-instance) for how to run Jam locally and connect it to a JoinMarket instance.
+There are many ways you can contribute: testing, sharing ideas, writing documentation, creating tutorials, and—of course—writing code.
+Refer to the [general contribution guidelines](https://jamdocs.org/contribute/) to get started.

+## 🛠️ Development

+Want to get your hands dirty with code?
+Great!
+[CONTRIBUTING.md](CONTRIBUTING.md) and [docs/developing.md](docs/developing.md) are where it's at.

+## 🏛️ History

+This project builds upon the [jm-web-client](https://github.com/JoinMarket-Org/jm-web-client) which was developed by [Shobhitaa](https://github.com/shobhitaa), [Abhishek](https://github.com/abhishek0405), and [waxwing](https://github.com/AdamISZ) himself.
+Many people contributed over time, some of which are [listed here](https://github.com/joinmarket-webui/jam/graphs/contributors).

+Jam and JoinMarket are separate projects.
+For more information on JoinMarket, see the [JoinMarket GitHub Page](https://github.com/JoinMarket-Org/joinmarket-clientserver).